Top 10 PPC Terms Every Business Owner Should Know

 • Landing Page: Ensuring that the landing page is relevant to the ad and provides a seamless user experience.

 Advertisers can also use ad scheduling to run campaigns at specific times of day or week, maximizing the impact of their ads.
-By carefully structuring ad campaigns, businesses can improve their ad performance and achieve their marketing goals.
+Ad scheduling is a PPC strategy that allows advertisers to control when their ads are shown, optimizing visibility during peak times.

 Ad Content and Extensions